FadiZidiDz/LoLA-SpecViT-Model/README.md

-# Hyperspectral Image Classification with Enhanced LoRA and GCViT
+# Hyperspectral Image Classification with Custom Enhanced LoRA and GCViT Architecture

-A state-of-the-art hyperspectral image classification framework that combines Global Context Vision Transformer (GCViT) with enhanced Low-Rank Adaptation (LoRA) for efficient and accurate classification of hyperspectral data.
+A state-of-the-art hyperspectral image classification framework that implements a **custom-built Global Context Vision Transformer (GCViT) architecture** with **enhanced Low-Rank Adaptation (LoRA)** for efficient and accurate classification of hyperspectral data.

+> **⚠️ Important Clarification**: This repository implements a **fully custom-built GCViT architecture**, NOT a pretrained model.
+The architecture is designed from scratch for hyperspectral image classification.
+Pretrained weights are optional and only used for initialization if available.

 ## 🚀 Features

+- **Custom GCViT Architecture**: Fully custom-built transformer backbone (not pretrained)
 - **Enhanced LoRA Integration**: Custom LoRA implementation with gate and residual mechanisms
-- **GCViT Backbone**: Global Context Vision Transformer for robust feature extraction
 - **Multi-Dataset Support**: LongKou, Salinas, HongHu, and other hyperspectral datasets
 - **Efficient Training**: Parameter-efficient fine-tuning with up to 71% parameter reduction
 - **Comprehensive Ablation Studies**: Systematic analysis of LoRA placement and components